 Pump Aid has been trialling a different approach to reducing water poverty called Self-supply.
 Now, individuals can make improvements to their own water supplies with no financial aid from charities or governments.

 Watch our video to see our work in progress, and find out more below:

 Why we need a different approach to solve water poverty:

-While many initiatives led by governments and non-governmental organisations (NGOs) have done a great deal to improve rural water supply in Africa, many pumps end up abandoned when they break down when a simple fix could put a pump back into operation.
+Whilst many initiatives led by governments and NGOs have done a great deal to improve the rural water supply in Africa, 60% of people in Malawi don’t have access to improved water, 40% of all water points are non-functional as they end up abandoned when they break down, even though a simple fix could put the pump back into operation.

 Through DFID’s Challenge Fund, we have spent the past two years working alongside UNICEF to train and mentor local entrepreneurs to equip them with the skills they need to set up viable businesses to build sustainable water capacity in their own communities.

 Throughout the 2 years we provided intensive support to a group of 25 motivated WASH (water, sanitation and hygiene) entrepreneurs through business and marketing skills to enable them to supply a range of products and services to community water points, individual households, and small scale farmers.
 We have linked customers with small scale savings and loan initiatives to provide an affordable means for investment.

 The social impact has been astonishing.
 In just 12 months, over 20,000 people in poor rural communities have gained access to secure, sustainable water for communal, individual and farming use.
 Establishing local supply businesses has helped make water pumps in rural areas more sustainable, as well as creating more social and economic opportunities for the entrepreneurs, involved in our programme, and their wider communities.
 This entrepreneurial approach has trained local trades people, such as welders and metal workers to build, repair and maintain water pumps.